 So what about the myth of romantic love?
 The idea that there is someone meant for us.
 I believe this is a lie, a terrible one, perpetrated with good intent, but that leads us astray and fails to instill the clarity of what love requires and leads us to the state of disarray and failed relationships.

 Think about it.
 The idea that we simply fall for someone is nothing more than a conscious or unconscious feeling, sexually motivated.
 From an evolutionary standpoint, this makes a lot of sense for the procreation of the species.
 But this is not love.
 It is not an act of will.
 But loving someone is.
 To love someone requires work, it requires choice, and it requires discipline.
 As strange as it sounds, to love is to love.
-Thus, we cannot truly love someone until we first can love ourselves unconditionally.
+Thus, we cannot truly love someone until we first love ourselves unconditionally.

 “Love is not simply giving; it is judicious giving and judicious withholding as well.
 It is judicious praising and judicious criticizing.
 It is judicious arguing, struggling, confronting, urging, pushing, and pulling in addition to comforting.
 It is leadership.
 The word “judicious” means requiring judgment, and judgment requires more than instinct; it requires thoughtful and often painful decision making.”*

 Everything we do is because we choose to do it.
 And we make the choices that satisfy us the most.
-Without being mindful, and without overcoming the desire to conserve energy or be lazy, we cannot love.
+Without being mindful and without overcoming the desire to conserve energy or be lazy, we cannot love.

 “True listening, total concentration on the other, is always a manifestation of love.
 An essential part of true listening is the discipline of bracketing, the temporary giving up or setting aside of one’s own prejudices, frames of reference and desires so as to experience as far as possible the speaker’s world from the inside, stepping inside his or her shoes.
 This unification of speaker and listener is actually an extension and enlargement of ourself, and new knowledge is always gained from this.
 Moreover, since true listening involves bracketing, a setting aside of the self, it also temporarily involves a total acceptance of the other.”*